hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   *Table 1: Final resultant data extracted from each group*
 - # Results
 	- ## 2.1 Estimating How Many People Work in the Willis Tower
 		- ### 1.
-Starting with the length and width of the ground floor provided, calculate the total area in meters.
-		  Length = 450ft
+Calculating the total area of the base floors of the tower Length = 450ft
 		  Width = 450ft